stedwardscollegemt/ib-cs-java-codeventure-2025/chapters/src/chapter06/README.md

 ## 6.4, 6.6 Passing arrays to methods and returning them

-We recently learned about methods allowing us to write programs into "blocks" or "drawers" of logic.
+In Chapter 5 we learned about methods allowing us to organise our code into "blocks" or "drawers" of logic.

 Methods can receive whole arrays as a parameter (input).